P4-LRU/P4-LRU/testbed/README.md

 port-loopback ?/- mac-near
 ```

-​	you can use a new shell to run the bfrt setting script(the parameters in the script should change with your environment):
+​	you can use a new shell to run the bfrt setting script(the parameters(port) in the python script should change with your environment):

 ```shell
 ./run_bfshell.sh -b /root/P4-LRU/testbed/LRUIndex/P4/set_lru_index.p4